tgroshon/criticalgamemastery.com/src/content/posts/august-article-world-building-part-2.md

 + Is magic seen positively or negatively by those that don’t use magic?
 Does this differ from area to area or people to people?
 + What sort of superstitions are held by those skeptical of the use of magic?
 What is the most ridiculous superstition currently given belief?
 + How is magic used by the rich and powerful to further their designs?
++ How does magic influence the politics and religion of a region or the world as a whole?

+Magic is an interesting part of a world because it literally is a power available to shape reality.
+As such, it can and should be made a centerpiece in politics as well as religion.
+An Oligarchy of Wizards that run a country where most forms of religion are banned is a very compelling and interesting portion of the world that would make it function very differently than our own.

 ### Technology